mslivinski/mslivinski.github.io/_pages/about.md

 title: "About"
 ---

 A wiki site for gathering various information I find useful.
-For now this will likely become the home on some basic shader and material information I'd like to have available to refrence as needed.
+For now this will likely become the home for any shader and material information I'd like to have available to refrence.